netvolt/LinuxRMM-Script/README.md

 ```bash
 ./rmmagent-linux.sh install 'System type' 'Mesh agent' 'API URL' 'Client ID' 'Site ID' 'Auth Key' 'Agent Type'
 ```
 The compiling can be quite long, don't panic and wait few minutes...
+USE THE 'SINGLE QUOTES' IN ALL FIELDS!

 The argument are: